-Stolen Breath: A Haunting Short Story Based in The Lonely Wicklow Mountains of Ireland
+Stolen Breath: A Creepy Ghost Story Based in The Lonely Wicklow Mountains of Ireland

 The lonesome road stretched for miles and miles through the mountainous terrain.
 The maroon landscape disappearing into the far off distance.
 Dusk was well settled and the night was eager to arrive; her grey cape already in decent.
 The only sound to be heard: had any body been listening, was a low murmur; the hum of an approaching engine; a lone car...

 ''I told you we were lost hours ago.''
 Louise moaned from the passenger seat of the little rental car. ''But... oh no... you had to keep driving and you had to take the God damn scenic route.
 We're like Hansel and Gretel.
 Lost in the middle of bloody nowhere.
 By the looks of this spooky road we're driving straight to the witch.''

 ''Louise, we are not lost.
 All these old Irish back roads lead back to a main road somewhere.
 We just need to keep driving.''
 Dan said; trying his best to remain calm.
 Why oh why had he bothered to organize this weekend?
 Dan had surprised Louise with a mini break in the Southeast of Ireland.
 He'd booked the flights, car rental and a beautiful hotel over looking the ocean.
 He'd wrongly thought a weekend away from the hustle and bustle of London would do them both good.
 Heck! he'd even thought he might get lucky.
 God knows he hadn't had much luck lately.